 - 1. The county should work to come up with long term parking solutions on this site. - 2.
-The county should install signs in the parking lots on Second St. and at the entrance to the Community Center indicating the availability of additional parking off Old Glebe Rd.
-The signs should include a map of where all lots are located. - 3.
-The county should encourage the use of public transportation and walking. - 4.
-The neighborhood should assess streets regularly to determine whether on street parking should be restricted to resident permits. - 5.
+The county should encourage the use of public transportation and walking. - 3.
+The neighborhood should assess streets regularly to determine whether on street parking should be restricted to resident permits. - 4.
 The neighborhood and county police should continue to monitor streets, and require street closures and parking restrictions as necessary to ensure that residents continue to be able to park at their homes during the Arlington County Fair.